Technology helping to prevent child vehicular heatstroke-related deaths

 The technology, known as the "Rear Seat Reminder" has been on the market for some time, but is a good reminder to drivers to check for children and pets before leaving their vehicle.

-Joe Kula, Sales Manager of Green Chevrolet in East Moline has this technology in his personal vehicle, and says it reminds him to take it slow when leaving the car, and to make sure his children do the same, especially when on a busy road.

-Kula says, "It's going to remind them to monitor the usage of rear doors, if there's anything they left in the vehicle whether it's a child, a pet, or even groceries."
+Joe Kula, Sales Manager of Green Chevrolet in East Moline says, "It's going to remind them to monitor the usage of rear doors, if there's anything they left in the vehicle whether it's a child, a pet, or even groceries."

 The technology is available on specific GM vehicles from the 2017 year on, including, but not limited to, certain models of Buick, Cadillac, Chevrolet, and GMC vehicles.